isidora-dataiku/dssPlugin-smart-dq-rules/README.md

 **Macro - Smart DQ Rules Generator**:
 * String length rules (ColumnLengthInRangeRule) are not supported by the Dataiku API and will be marked for future implementation.
 * Date validation rules (ColumnDateNotInFutureRule) are not supported by the Dataiku API and will be marked for future implementation.
 * S3 and Spark datasets only support dataset-level rules due to Dataiku API limitations.
+The rules will still be created, but may error out when rules are computed.
 * Wide datasets are limited to 500 columns to prevent memory issues.

 **Agent Tool - Create Business Rules**: